 Kids, collect "Faces of Independence", "Civil War to Civil Rights" and "Heroes of the Underground Railroad" trading cards.
 Over thirty history trading cards are available in different locations around the park.
+Children earn the cards during their park visit.
+Mail requests cannot be honored.

 In addition the National Park Service is offering more than 500 trading cards to mark the 150th anniversary of the Civil War.
 Visit a park in person to earn a card (sorry, cards cannot be mailed).
 Ask a ranger or stop by the visitor center at a participating park.
 You can view all the Civil War to Civil Rights cards online and discover stories from nearly 90 national parks in 31 states and the District of Columbia.
 You'll be surprised at what you will learn.